-In addition to the above, Nasdaq proposes revising references to "market value of publicly held shares" to "market value of unrestricted publicly held shares" in Rule 5226(b), which requires a paired share unit listing on Nasdaq's Global Select or Global

-Market tiers to satisfy the security-level requirements of Rule 5315 or 5405, including the market value of publicly held shares.
-17 Nasdaq also proposes to revise Rule 5205(g) to reflect that the computation for market value of unrestricted publicly held shares shall be as of the date of the application of the company for all market tiers.
-18 Nasdaq also proposes revising Rule 5215(b) to state that in considering whether an ADR satisfies the initial listing requirements, Nasdaq will consider the market value of unrestricted publicly held shares of the underlying security, and that in determining whether shares of the underlying security are restricted for this purpose, Nasdaq will only consider restrictions that prohibit the resale or trading of the underlying security on the foreign issuer's home country market, as discussed below.
+In addition to the above, Nasdaq proposes revising references to "market value of publicly held shares" to "market value of unrestricted publicly held shares" in Rule 5226(b), which requires a paired share unit listing on Nasdaq's Global Select or Global Select Market tiers to satisfy the security-level requirements of Rule 5315 or 5405, including the market value of publicly held shares.
+Nasdaq also proposes to revise Rule 5205(g) to reflect that the computation for market value of unrestricted publicly held shares shall be as of the date of the application of the company for all market tiers.